andre-1337/newprojectjs/README.md

 # Changelog

-## 1.5.5
+## 1.5.6
-- You can now update NewProject.JS by running `newproject --update`
+- You can now update NewProject.JS by running `newproject-update`
 - Updated `updater.checkForUpdate()`
 - Fixing an issue with the new self updater running automatically (not intended)
+- Fixing issues with the self updater